horazont/xmpp-blackbox-exporter/CONFIGURATION.md

 ### <c2s_probe>

+Connect to the client-to-server port of the target XMPP service, negotiate TLS and check offered SASL mechanisms.

 ```yml
     # If true, _xmpps-client SRV records will be used instead of _xmpp-client
     # SRV records and direct TLS will be used instead of STARTTLS